 Tiered Support & Individualized Services

 Our resource specialist is a certified Associate Level Orton-Gillingham Educator and a trained Educational Therapist.
-She provides Tier 3 services and coordinates Learning Support Plans (LSPs) for students with learning, medical, or behavioral diagnoses.
+She provides responsive services and coordinates Learning Support Plans (LSPs) for students with learning, medical, or behavioral diagnoses.
 These plans are created in partnership with families, teachers, and specialists to ensure consistency and success.

 Early Detection